Joseph I. C. Clarke: Biography

 A member of the Irish Republican Brotherhood, Clarke wrote Robert Emmet: A Tragedy of Irish History (1888), which told of Emmet's life.
 He wrote various plays, published poetry, and in 1925, his autobiography: My Life and Memories.
 His comedy "Her Majesty, the Girl Queen of Nordenmark" ran for seventy-eight performances in 1900 at the Manhattan Theatre.

-His friendship with the Japanese chemist Jōkichi Takamine was reflected in a deep interest in that country.
+His friendship with the Japanese chemist Jōkichi Takamine reflected his deep interest with Japan.
 After visiting Japan in 1914, he published Japan at First Hand and he co-wrote The Imperial Japanese Mission, 1917.
+He died on 27 February 1925, aged 78, in New York City.